msteffan/fundamentals/01_chapter/08_lesson.md

 A man walks into a bar.
 The other one ducks.
 ```

-We should probably make a folder called `funny_things` to put this joke in.
+We should probably make a folder called `funny_things` to store this joke.

 ```
 $ mkdir funny_things